ExplicITConsulting/set-outlooksignatures.com/parameters.en.md

 > Microsoft announced roaming signatures in 2020.
 Roaming means signatures are stored in the mailbox rather than on individual devices, making them available wherever you access your mailbox.
 >
 >In practice, Microsoft’s implementation remains incomplete and has the following limitations:
->- Only supported in Classic Outlook for Windows, New Outlook for Windows, and Outlook Web.
+>- Only supported in Classic Outlook on Windows, New Outlook on Windows, and Outlook on the web.
 No built-in roaming signatures for Outlook on Android, iOS, or macOS.
 >- Only available for mailboxes hosted in Exchange Online.
 >- No support for shared mailboxes.
 >- One-way sync from cloud to client, no upload back to the cloud.
 This essentially breaks all existing client-based signature solutions.